wso2/docs-choreo-dev/en/docs/apis/api-concepts.md

 ## API
 An API is an intermediate layer that acts as a communication protocol between a consumer and a service, simplifying the consumption of the service.
 In addition to hiding the underlying implementation details of a service, an API provides a secure, controlled, and well-documented approach to access an exposed service.

-## API Format
+## API format
-Open API Specification (OAS, a.k.a Swagger) format is the underlying representation of an API in Choreo.
+OpenAPI Specification (OAS, a.k.a Swagger) format is the underlying representation of an API in Choreo.
 You can import an API using a Swagger definition in the Publisher Portal.
 Additionally, a user can view, edit, import, or download an API definition in OAS format via the API Publisher Portal.

-## API Resource path and HTTP Methods
+## API resource path and HTTP methods
 An API comprises one or more resources, each of which has a unique resource path (URI).
 An API Resource has a set of HTTP methods that operates on it.
 The supported HTTP methods are GET, POST, PUT, DELETE, PATCH, HEAD, and OPTIONS.

-## API Lifecycle
+## API lifecycle
-API lifecycle comprises of the stages an API goes through from creation to retirement.
+An API lifecycle comprises the stages an API goes through from creation to retirement.
 API lifecycle is independent of its backend service.
-The lifecycle states are `Created`, `Prototyped`, `Published`, `Deprecated`, `Blocked`, `Deployed`, and `Retired`.
+The lifecycle states are: Created, Prototyped, Published, Deprecated, Blocked, Deployed, and Retired.

 ## Application
 An Application in Choreo is the logical representation of a physical application such as a mobile app, web app, device, etc. For an application to use an API, the application should subscribe to the relevant APIs it intends to use.
 A subscription to an API happens over a selected business plan.
 The business plan determines the usage quota the application gets.
 An application has a consumer key and a consumer secret which acts as the credentials of the application.

-## Access Token
+## Access token
 Choreo uses the OAuth2.0 bearer token-based authentication mechanism to allow a consumer to access an API.
 The access token is a string that the consumer passes in an HTTP header of the API request.
 Choreo supports JWT formatted self-contained access tokens.

-## Rate Limiting
+## Rate limiting
-Rate limiting allows you to limit the number of permitted requests to an API for a given time window.
-Rate limiting provides you to:
+Rate limiting makes it possible to limit the number of permitted requests to an API for a given time window.
+Thereby it allows you to:

    - Protect your APIs from common types of security attacks, such as certain types of Denial of Service (DoS) attacks.
    - Regulate traffic according to infrastructure availability.

 ## Tags
 Tags allow API providers to categorize APIs that have similar attributes.
 When a tagged API gets published to the API Developer Portal, its tags appear as clickable links.
 API consumers can use the link to navigate to a category of interest.
 API consumers can also search APIs that match a particular tag on the Developer Portal.

-## API Management Components
+## API management components
 API management in Choreo is facilitated by the key components: [API Publisher](#api-publisher), [Developer Portal](#developer-portal), [API Key Manager](#api-key-manager), [Choreo Connect](#choreo-connect), and [Traffic Manager](#traffic-manager).

-### API Publisher
+### API publisher
 The API Publisher is designed for API creators to develop, document, secure, test, and version APIs with ease.
 It also caters to more API management-related tasks, such as allowing API Publishers to deploy and publish APIs and applying rate-limiting policies.

-### Developer Portal
+### Developer portal
-The Developer portal allows API publishers to host and advertise their APIs and API consumers to discover, evaluate, subscribe to, and consume APIs securely.
+The Developer Portal allows API publishers to host and advertise their APIs and API consumers to discover, evaluate, subscribe to, and consume APIs securely.

-### API Key Manager
+### API key manager
 The API Key Manager is the identity provider for Choreo and acts as the Secure Token Service (STS).
 Choreo's API management supports OAuth2.0 and API-Key-based authentication mechanisms.

 In Choreo, tokens are bound to an application.
 The Key manager provides a token API to generate access tokens.
 Clients can use these tokens to invoke APIs exposed by Choreo.
 The Key Manager also exposes a revoke token API that clients can use to revoke an access token.
 A client can generate an OAuth2.0 access token by invoking the token API directly or via the Developer Portal UI.
 Alternatively, a client can generate an API Key through the Developer Portal without calling the Key Manager.
 The API Key is a self-signed JWT token.
 When a client invokes an API with an OAuth2.0 access token or an API Key, the Gateway validates the token by validating its signature and subscription.

-### Choreo Connect
+### Choreo connect

 Choreo Connect is an API gateway designed for microservices that is cloud-native, decentralized, and developer-centric.
 This API gateway is a lightweight message processor for APIs that facilitates message security, transport security, routing, and other API Management-related quality of services such as throttling, rate-limiting, etc.